“I help musicians FEEL better and PLAY better!”

-An internationally-recognized musician and certified Alexander Technique (AT) teacher, Jennifer combines her professional experience with a life-long love of perennial wisdom.
+An international prize-winner and certified Alexander Technique (AT) teacher, Jennifer combines her professional experience with a life-long love of meditation and perennial wisdom.
 This unique combination gives her uncommon expertise in pinpointing the source of artists’ mind-body issues.

-A faculty member teaching AT at the University of Cincinnati College-Conservatory of Music, Jennifer’s approach has introduced countless performers to powerful techniques for mind-body self-control, balanced coordination, and renewed energy.
+A former faculty member teaching AT at the University of Cincinnati College-Conservatory of Music and member of Apollo’s Fire, the Cleveland Baroque Orchestra, Jennifer’s approach has introduced countless performers to powerful techniques for balanced mind-body coordination, improved musicianship, and renewed energy.

 Her students consistently report that Jennifer’s simple, profound direction helps them achieve unexpected “ah-ha” moments and sometimes “miraculous” transformations.
 Pain and tensions melt away, seemingly unrelated problems are recognized as interconnected and dissolve, fears and anxieties transform into calm confidence, and technical skills improve with surprising ease.